How New York’s hippest architects are reimagining communal space for the post-Covid era

 Much of the architects’ work is imbued with an eye toward the past.
 “Invariably with us, it becomes a historical reference,” says Alesch.
 The pair’s style has been called eclectic and nostalgic.
 At the Ace Brooklyn, the lobby has an air of mid-century modern, and the guest rooms, with their handcrafted furniture and Douglas fir paneling, have been compared to Le Corbusier’s beloved retreat Le Cabanon, in southeastern France.
 The duo doesn’t disagree with the comparisons, but they’re not wedded to them, either.
 “People need a reference.
 If it looks at all familiar, they make a reference,” says Alesch.

 For Robin, every space needs a moment that pulls you in, “like a moth to a flame.”
 In the Ace Brooklyn, it’s the negative space left by a cutout that beckons visitors in from the sidewalk.
 Once inside the lobby, it’s a pair of moon-shaped windows glowing from behind the bar.
 In the Boom Boom room—a glamorous nightclub on the 18th floor of The Standard Hotel—it’s a dramatic, tree-shaped column that rises and flares over the bar.
-And in La Mercerie—a French restaurant in SoHo—it’s the arched tunnel that leads to the main dining room.
+And in La Mercerie—a French restaurant in SoHo that is housed inside the duo’s retail store, Roman and Williams Guild—it’s the arched tunnel that leads to the main dining room.
 As Alesch points out, even reverse geometry matters: “As you’re walking away, you should have a beautiful exit.”

 Roman and Williams thrives in a world away from labels; they like to “wing it” and eschew all references.
 At Ace New Orleans, the pair designed a lobby replete with vintage furniture and a southern gothic aesthetic that’s woven throughout the neighborhood.
 And at Upland, a California-inspired brasserie off of Park Avenue, they evoked the Californian spirit and aesthetic—warm woods and bright palette—while peppering the space with copper touches.
 “We do what we want, people are confused, we can’t quite articulate it,” says Alesch.
 “We want to evoke an emotion,” says Standefer.

-Roman and Williams founded their studio in 2002and have since designed bars, restaurants, and hotel lobbies in cities across the world.
+Roman and Williams founded their studio in 2002 and have since designed bars, restaurants, and hotel lobbies in cities across the world.
 Many of these projects are built around communal spaces – a category that has been dealt a big blow over the past two years – but the duo isn’t worried about the future of shared space.

 For them, the pandemic has accelerated trends they’ve been promoting for years.
 For example, the importance of good airflow has revived the idea of openable windows.
 “For last 10 years, it’s been hard to work on hotels that have windows that can open,” says Alesch, “but not anymore.”

 Another win is the long-awaited embracing of flexibility, something clients were always nervous about.
 The key, however, is reimagining what flexibility can be—it doesn’t have to mean stackable furniture made of plastic.
 “You ask 20 people what flexible means and they will say it’s really light,” she says.
 “Flexible doesn’t have to be that.
 Let’s redefine it.”
-At Mercerie, for example, everything looks permanent, but nothing, including the booths, is actually built in.
+At La Mercerie, for example, everything looks permanent, but nothing, including the booths, is actually built in.

 Ultimately, it’s about designing flexible spaces that cater to our flexible needs.
 “When working on furniture, I always try to think of somebody who’s in an anti-social mood,” says Alesch.
 “Most places are designed for couples.
 It’s very rare and hard to convince anyone to design a space for one person.”
 Now more than ever, when people may still feel wary of sitting close to others, designing for singles feels particularly important.